 ELLs, ESOL Levels 2- 4, in grades 1-5, receive an ESOL grade, as well as a reading grade and a language arts grade.
 The ESOL grade should reflect progress in English language development, i.e., vocabulary, listening, and speaking.
 The reading grade should be based on the NGSSS/CCSS, e.g., grade level basals, phonemic awareness, phonics, and reading comprehension.
 The language arts grade should reflect skills in grammar, spelling, and effective writing.
 If ELLs are not meeting grade level expectations in reading, the teacher must enter Comment No. 21, "Working below grade level," and a grade of a "D" or "F" must be given in reading.
 (See Appendix G Grading English Language Learners.)
 ELLs whose ESOL Level dropped to Level 1 due to CELLA scores, should continue to receive an ESOL grade, as well as a reading and language arts grade.
+Note that full-time virtual school students will not receive a separate ESOL grade.

-If the regular classroom teacher assigns a letter grade of "A"-"F," the grade must reflect a level of performance consistent with the definition of these letter grades as found on pages 42-44.
+If the regular classroom teacher assigns a letter grade of "A"-"F," the grade must reflect a level of performance consistent with the definition of these letter grades.

-For ESOL Levels 1 and 2 students Mathematics. receiving instruction in the home language, letter grades "A"-"F" with appropriate comments, necessary, are to be given.
+Mathematics.
+For ESOL Levels 1 and 2 students receiving instruction in the home language, letter "A"-"F" with appropriate comments. necessary, are to be given.
 Grades reflect the students' progress made in the students' home language.
 If the instruction is in the home language, then the assessment must be in the home language.
 Comment No. 01, "Receiving bilingual instruction in this subject," is to be entered.
-Students who are receiving mathematics instruction in English using ESOL strategies from a regular classroom teacher must be grade that realistically reflects given their achievement in mathematics without interference from their lack of English proficiency.
+Students who are receiving mathematics instruction in English using ESOL strategies from a regular classroom teacher must be grade that realistically reflects achievement in mathematics without interference from their lack of English proficiency.
 For such students, Comment No. 05, "Receiving instruction in English using ESOL strategies," is entered.